Office of Trade and Manufacturing Policy

 The Office of Trade and Manufacturing Policy (OTMP) is an office established within the White House Office by US president Donald Trump by presidential Executive Order 13797 on April 29, 2017.
 Its director during the first Trump administration was Peter Navarro.

 The Biden administration did not staff the office, and it remained inactive from 2021 to 2025.

-From news reports, it seems to have been reinstated by the second Trump administration with Navarro as its director again.
+The office was restored for the Second Trump Administration.